aaronbloomfield/slp/docs/hw-frameworks.md

 First, you will need to become familiar with MySQL, if you are not already.
 Depending on your familiarity level, you may want to go through the [MySQL Introduction](mysql-intro.html) ([md](mysql-intro.md)) page.
 Both new and advanced users will want to refer to the [MySQL Reference](mysql-reference.html) ([md](mysql-reference.md)) page throughout this course.

-Note that the server has phpMyAdmin installed at `https://server/phpmyadmin/` (where "server" is the server used for the course).
+~~Note that the server has phpMyAdmin installed at `https://server/phpmyadmin/` (where "server" is the server used for the course).~~ Due to vulnerabilites in phpMyAdmin, it is disabled for the time being on the course server.
+You will have to use the command line interface for now.

 You will need to create a series of tables as part of this process - keep track of the MySQL commands that you issue, as you will have to repeat them on the server.
 Alternatively, you can dump your entire MySQL database via `mysqldump -u user -p mst3k > db.sql`.
 Here, `user` is whatever user can access the directory (perhaps "student", perhaps your UVa userid).
 Or you can do it via phpMyAdmin.
 Either way, you should have a file that contains all the SQL commands to create the necessary database tables - we'll need that shortly.